top of page

 Living as lightness.

-because everything heavy is already carried by the village.
+is already absorbed by the village.

 You feel free, not because you own little,

-Here a form of home emerges
+Here, a form of home emerges

 that is not tied to square meters,